piky/devstack/HACKING.rst

 General
 -------

-DevStack is written in POSIX shell script.
+DevStack is written in shell script.
 This choice was made because it best illustrates the configuration steps that this implementation takes on setting up and interacting with OpenStack components.
 DevStack specifically uses Bash and is compatible with Bash 3.